SoftDesLab/PIRANHA/README.md

     $ pip install numpy
     ```

-* **Random** <br />
-  Random is a built-in module that you can use to make random numbers.
-Some of its features are securing random generator using a secrets module which generates secure tokens, security keys, and URL, set the state of a random generator, generate random strings and passwords, and etc.

 * **SKLearn** <br />
   Scikit-learn is a free built-in machine learning library for Python.
 It features various algorithms like support vector machine, random forests, and k-neighbours, and it also supports Python numerical and scientific libraries like NumPy and SciPy. <br />
   - To install SciKit-Learn, type in the terminal: